FAQs for Integration Firms

 The Home Technology Association and CEDIA have different audiences.
-CEDIA is Custom Installation (CI) industry-centric and has many different initiatives and purposes such as education, advocacy, and the annual CEDIA Show.
+CEDIA is Custom Installation (CI) industry-centric and has many different initiatives and purposes such as integrator education, advocacy, workforce development, and the annual CEDIA Show.
 CEDIA certifies individuals, not companies.

 The HTA certifies companies, not individuals.
 The HTA is a consumer advocacy group to help homeowners and specifiers find the very best firms in the CI industry.
 The HTA set the standard of excellence that consumers can rely on when hiring a technology integration firm for their project.

 No, the Home Technology Association is not a competitor to CEDIA but rather a complement.
 The HTA and CEDIA both help integrators, though in different and complementary ways.
 CEDIA education helps Custom Installation (CI) firms improve in installation knowledge and successful business practices, something the HTA supports and endorses.
 The HTA includes a CEDIA Member reference on each HTA Certified dealer profile and will include the CEDIA certifications the various individuals within the firm may have.

 CEDIA, along with the CTA, is the CI industry’s voice in Washington DC whenever there is any legislation affecting the low-voltage industry.
 The home technology industry needs CEDIA and the CTA, just as it does the Home Technology Association, and the many benefits they bring to integration firms and technicians.